Armynerh/my-portfolio/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project leave a start for it.
+If you like this project leave a star.

 <p align="right"><a href="#readme-top">👆</a></p>